Fictional and Factual Texts

 - On the boat the captain gives an order to drop the sails (What are they going to do in the harbour?).
 And so forth.

 For the most part the narrative proceeds through this process: setting up a question, providing a partial answer and setting up a new question.
 However, at certain points this process, the filmmaker may want to introduce a new character, cut to a different line of action, or introduce a completely new sequence.
-At these points filmmakers have developed special techniques to alert the audience to the new paragraph or chapter, through the use of specific transitions.
+At these points filmmakers may use transitions.

 Though the earliest film in this collection, Execution of Mary Queen of Scots (1895), is a drama composed of two nearly identical shots and Dewar's Scotch Whisky (1897) is a very early advert, most of the films on Scotland on Screen are factual texts of one form or another.